 As years pass by, they reach their prime, In the fullness of time, they shine.
 Their cycle complete, yet never-ending, Bamboo's growth, a tale unending.

-The Bamboo Garden is is my chaotic collection of evolving notes, articles, letters, and thoughts—shoots of wisdom that have grown and become part of my psyche over time as I “Learn out Loud” * mastering my craft as software engineer, manager, father, son, and husband.
+The Bamboo Garden is is my chaotic collection of evolving notes, articles, letters, and thoughts—shoots of wisdom (and occasional philosophical off-shoots) that have grown and become part of my psyche over time as I “Learn out Loud” mastering my craft as a software engineer.
+Welcome to the paper trail for my past and future self and the few that wander in.

 Blog